sruss07/MS03-Geodictionary/README.md

 - As an admin user I would like the ability to track the activity of registered users so I can monitor the suitability of information being added to the dictionary.
 - As an admin I would like to be able to delete user accounts, so that I can maintain control of user accounts.
 - As an admin I would like to be able to update all terms and definitions so that I can ensure the site is kept relevant, factually correct and visually appealing for all users.

+## UX

+This website project will target geology enthisiasts of all levels.
+The main focus is on providing a fluid and structured dictionary of as many geology and earth science terms and definitions as possible.

+### 1. Strategy

+#### Project and User Goals

+- Provide an easy to navigate dictionary for cataloguing geology and earth science terms and associated definitions.

+- Provide new user accounts to enable users to login and access the dictionary
+- Provide an admin account to enable an admin to login and manage the site
+- Design backend functionality focussed on defensive design

+- Design frontend UX for:
+  - Clean and intuitive navigation
+  - Responsiveness for use on mobile phone and tablet devices

+### 2. Scope

+- Project utilises my current coding skill-set of HTML, CSS, JavaScript, Python, Flask and MongoDB
+- Allow users to add new content
+- Allow users to amend content which they added
+- Allow users to search existing content
+- Allow users to read existing content
+- Allow Admin to create, Read, Update and Delete content

+### 3. Structure

+The overall structure is designed for ease of navigation to each section

+- Top navigation menu containing Home, Login, Add Term and Profile links
+- Side navigation menu on smaller screens containing the same links as the top navigation menu
+- Once logged in users will see Profile and Logout links

+### 4. Skeleton